vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 ## HIS PARENTS.

-His father, Narasimha-gupta, alias Cukhulaka, was of great intellectual calibre, had equal proficiency in all the Sāstras and was a great devotee of Siva.
+His father, Narasimha-gupta, alias Cukhulaka, was of great intellectual calibre, had equal proficiency in all the Sāstras and was a great devotee of śiva.
 The name of his mother was Vimalakalā 1.
 She was a very pious and religious lady.
 They were a happy couple and attended to household duties not because of any worldly attachment to them but simply because they were enjoined by the scripture.+++(5)+++ The family atmosphere was thus thoroughly religious and scholarly.

 In view of the facts stated above and supported by the authority of Abhinavagupta himself, quoted in full in Appendix (A), the statement of Pandit Madhusudan Kaul of the Kashmir Research Department in his introduction to the I. P. V., Vol. II, P. 7 about the name of Abhinava's father requires correction.
 His statement runs as follows: